It’s no secret that skiing is an adrenaline-pumping sport, making it a favorite choice for thrill-seekers.

 Symptoms of head injuries can include headache, confusion, dizziness, nausea, and vomiting.

-Preventive measures include wearing a properly fitted helmet and skiing within one’s abilities.
+• Preventive Measures: Wearing a properly fitted helmet and skiing within one’s abilities to reduce the risk of head injuries.

 Ski Thumb